drupalprojects/pm/README.txt

 - Ticket
--- Tickets can be used to track bugs, feature requests, or any other category as specified via attributes.
+-- Tickets can be used to track bugs, feature requests, or any other category as specified via the fields settings form.
 They can be associated with an organization, project or task.

 - Timetracking
 -- This module allows the recording of time spent relating to particular